Core Concepts

 Authentication Key Object

 An Authentication Key is one of the most fundamental Objects there are.
 Authentication Keys are used to establish an encrypted Session with the device.
-See Create and Authenticate a Session.
+See CREATE SESSION Command.
 An Authentication Key is basically two long-lived AES keys: an encryption key and a MAC key.
 When establishing a Session, the long-lived keys are used to generate three session keys:

 The session keys are temporary and are destroyed when the Session is no longer in use.